Ascend/MindSpeed-LLM/README_en.md

 ## Acknowledgments

 ---
-ModelLink is jointly contributed by the following departments of Huawei Corporation:
+MindSpeed-LLM is jointly contributed by the following departments of Huawei Corporation:
 - Ascend Computing Product Unit
 - Algorithm Unit of Computing Product Unit
 - Research Unit of Computing Product Unit